mvpjava/intelliJ-ce-idea/README.md

 # Docker for Your Java Developent Environment with IntelliJ

+This is here to support the Blog Post http://mvpjava.com/docker-java-development-environment-intellij

 + Note: Only works if your running Docker on a Linux host/VM

 This is meant for Java Developers who want to run their IntelliJ IDEA in a Docker Container.